 What a love poem!
 I suppose one can step back from that and note that the lover is objectified, that there is a loss of power in that.
 But the poem’s very conceit seems to answer that objection, with its jolt of that closed and illuminated circuit.
 In Toomer’s poem, like in Paul Eluard’s great Surrealist love poem, in the end we may be seeking the state where we may speak without having a thing to say.

 What a poem for the 300th audio piece here, for Black History Month, and for the month of Valentine’s Day!
 And so, to hear my performance and musical combination of Jean Toomer’s “Her Lips are Copper Wire,” use the player below.
+If you can’t see the player gadget, this highlighted hyperlink is an alternative way to hear it.

 Residents of crackling-dry winter Minnesota may wonder if Toomer could have had a more direct inspiration.
 As my wife and I say to each other when our lips touch and a static charge jumps the gap with a cupid-tiny bow-string snap: “Still got that spark.”